sefx5ever/SCoinAPI/README.md

         ```
 * ### send_token
     - #### Description :
-        To make transaction within two user of SCoin system.
+        To make transaction within two user of SCoin system,but it only available for layer 1 user did.
     - #### Parameters :
         - password(str) : The user's password.
         - sen(str) : The sender's username.
         - rev(str) : The receiver's username.
         - num(int) : The transaction amount.
-        - layer(str) : The SCoin system of the user's layer.
         - method(str) : Optinal,The user method, default value is light.
         - description(any) : Optional,The metadata of transaction.
         - l(str) : Optional,To set the real API link if it has been changed.